Chonwai/Meme-Warrior-Factory/contract/README.md

 ## Contract Function Guide

 For a detailed explanation of all contract functions, their parameters, and usage examples, see the [Function Guide](./FUNCTION_GUIDE.md).

+## Multi-Chain Support

+This project supports deployment to:
+- Celo (Mainnet and Alfajores testnet)
+- Flow EVM (Testnet)
+- Local Hardhat network (for development)

+The contracts are written in Solidity and can be deployed to any EVM-compatible blockchain.

 ## License